MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

-##### Sending Commands
+#### Sending Commands

-After we’ve subscribed to these WebSockets, we’ll issue the command for Misty to drive by using Axios to to send a POST request to the `DriveTime` endpoint.
+After we’ve subscribed to these WebSockets, we issue the command for Misty to drive by using Axios to send a POST request to the `DriveTime` endpoint.
 This endpoint accepts values for three properties: `LinearVelocity`, `AngularVelocity`, and `TimeMS`.
 Inside the `OpenCallback` function, create a data `object` with the following key/value pairs to send with the REST command:
 * Set the `LinearVelocity` to `50` to tell Misty to drive forward at a moderate speed.
 * Set `AngularVelocity` to `0`, so Misty drives straight without turning.
 * Set `TimeMS` to `5000` to specify that Misty should drive for five seconds.